Araroba powder: Medicinal uses

 Dithranol and chrysophanic acid are therapeutic substances in araroba powder that are responsible for success in treatment of psoriasis and chronic eczema.
 It has been used as a treatment of ringworm.
 Generally, when used for skin conditions, the powder is mixed into a zinc or petrolatum ointment, paste, or cream base to contain it to the treatment area.
 The British Pharmacopoeia lists an ointment containing one part of chrysarobin and 24 parts of benzoated lard.
 The drug is a weak antiparasitic.

 Adverse effects

 Araroba powder stains skin, hair, and clothing a deep yellow or brown, a coloration which may be removed by caustic alkali in weak solution.
 Both internally and externally the drug is a powerful irritant.
 Reported adverse effects include inflammation of the eyes, gastrointestinal tract, and kidneys.
 Contact allergy has also been reported.

 Pharmacology

 Mechanism of Action

-The mechanism of action of araroba powder is not yet confirmed, but is believed to effect cell turnover.
+The mechanism of action of araroba powder is not yet confirmed, but is believed to affect cell turnover.
 Anti-inflammatory properties are also present by neutrophil and monocyte function inhibition.